Configuring AWS DataSync transfers with an SMB file server

 Allows DataSync to copy NTFS system access control lists (SACLs).
 This user right is usually granted to members of the Domain Admins group. |

-If you want to copy Windows ACLs and are transferring between an SMB file server and another storage system that uses SMB (such as Amazon FSx for Windows File Server or FSx for ONTAP), the users that you provide DataSync must belong to the same Active Directory domain or have an Active Directory trust relationship between their domains.
+If you want to copy Windows ACLs and are transferring between an SMB file server and another storage system that uses SMB (such as Amazon FSx for Windows File Server or FSx for ONTAP), the identity that you provide DataSync must belong to the same Active Directory domain or have an Active Directory trust relationship between their domains.

 DFS Namespaces